Adenosine Viatris (Adenosine)

 Storage

-Adenosine Viatris is stored in the pharmacy or on the hospital ward.
+Adenosine Viatris is stored by healthcare professionals in the pharmacy or on the hospital ward.
 Do not refrigerate.
 Store below 25°C.

 Overdose Information

-Since this medicine is given under medical supervision in a hospital, it’s very unlikely you’ll receive too much.
-However, if you experience any unexpected or worrying side effects and think you’ve received too much, immediately phone the Poisons Information Centre (Australia telephone 13 11 26) for advice, contact your doctor, or go to the Emergency Department at your nearest hospital.
+Since this medicine is given under medical supervision in hospital, overdose is very unlikely.
+However, if you experience any unexpected or worrying side effects and think you have received too much, immediately phone the Poisons Information Centre (Australia telephone 13 11 26) for advice, contact your doctor, or go to the Emergency Department at your nearest hospital.

 Frequently Asked Questions